zhaojer/parallel-scs/README.md

     - Keep reading the paper to further speedup the code (e.g., less conditional branches)
         - Could not really do it their way using bit operations (too complicated 😢)
         - However, we still tried our best to minimize the branches!
+        - Update: I actually did manage to get the logic to work!
+But no apprent speedup at least on the CPU's side.
     - Flip memo for j - k to be row-wise independent as well (bc cache in C is contiguous per row)
         - Discovered that no need to do this because we can just simply parallelize different loop!
     - Switched some function calls to compiler macros